mi-nombre-es-reznov/Work-Time-Calculator/README.md

     Update (27 March 19): The program now will allow for the user to pick a time increment they want to get a specific time version.
 Current versions that are selectable: 10-min, 15-min, and 20-min.

+	Update (6 April 19): This update now correctly prepends a '0' to any value that is less than 10.
+The picture that didn't showcase this in Example 1 has now been updated, too.

     Below, you will find five sections.